SSDP-StockSim/stock-market-simulator-java-client/readme.md

 **Note**: the graphical interface is still work in progress.

-for info on custom SSDP/server client library see: [Stock market simulator server manager](https://github.com/Stock-market-simulator-rsodhi-hbenipal/stock-market-simulator-server-manager)
+For more information on the custom SSDP/server client library see: [Stock market simulator server manager](https://github.com/Stock-market-simulator-rsodhi-hbenipal/stock-market-simulator-server-manager)

 ## Key Features